adamsondavid/mentimeter-clone/README.md

 # mentimeter-clone

 A simple mentimeter clone, built with ts-rest, express and vue.
-Deployed to on vercel.
+Deployed to vercel.